bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_2/Group Review.md

 * [feature/BE-11](https://github.com/bounswe/bounswe2022group8/pull/215)
 * [feature/FE-10](https://github.com/bounswe/bounswe2022group8/pull/271) (We worked as pair on this)
 * [feature/FE-20](https://github.com/bounswe/bounswe2022group8/pull/322)
-* [feature/BE-28](https://github.com/bounswe/bounswe2022group8/pull/315) (I've lost so much time with this PR and couldn't even merge it yet.
+* [feature/BE-28](https://github.com/bounswe/bounswe2022group8/pull/315) (I've lost so much time with this PR due to the errors and couldn't even merge it yet.
 I don't know why but the guy literally opened it without running the application)

 </details>